 Does TSA PreCheck extend to children traveling with you

-The answer is yes for children 12 years old or younger.
-If you have TSA Precheck benefits, you can bring your kids age 12 or under with you through the TSA Precheck lane.
-According to the TSA website:
+The answer is definitely yes for children 12 years old or younger.
+If you have TSA Precheck benefits, you can bring your kids age 12 or under with you through the TSA Precheck lane with no restrictions.

 Can Minors Apply For TSA Precheck?